jordandeklerk/moderndid/docs/source/api/index.rst

-.. module:: didpy
+.. module:: doublediff

 .. _reference:

 ###############
-didpy reference
+doublediff reference
 ###############

 :Release: |version|
 :Date: |today|

-This reference manual details functions, modules, and objects included in didpy, describing what they are and what they do.
+This reference manual details functions, modules, and objects included in doublediff, describing what they are and what they do.

 Core DiD Methods
 ================